I've stuffed up a lot of really good grapes.

 That might sound a little bit weird.
 But, there are a bunch of things you can do to wine that can muddle where the grapes are from.
-You can add tannins extracted from trees and nuts, adjust the acidity to make it seem like it’s come from a cooler climate, or apply additives and packet fixes to make things ‘better’.
+You can add tannins extracted from trees and nuts, adjust the acidity to make it seem crisper or safer, or apply additives and packet fixes to make things ‘better’.
 All of these additives gets you wine cheaper and more consistent.